ntotten/ntotten.github.io/_posts/2018-01-17-using-nodemon-to-autopush-sfdx-project-changes.md

 }
 ```

-You can read more about the config of nodemon [here](https://github.com/remy/nodemon), but basically what you need to know is that `watch` specifies the folder to monitor, in this case `force-app`, `exec` is the script that is run, `ext` is the file extensions to monitor, and `delay` is the time in milliseconds to wait between executions, for example if you same multiple files this will give 2.5 seconds so that ideally all files are pushed at the same time.
+You can read more about the config of nodemon [here](https://github.com/remy/nodemon), but basically what you need to know is that `watch` specifies the folder to monitor, in this case `force-app`, `exec` is the script that is run, `ext` is the file extensions to monitor, and `delay` is the time in milliseconds to wait between saves.
+The delay is useful if you same multiple files quickly so that ideally all files are pushed at the same time.

 Finally, when you want to run this auto-push on save simply run `npx nodemon` in the command line and let it run.
 It will run continuously until you stop it.